 Finally, you evaluate the paper.
 Is it clearly-written?
 Is the problem important?
 Do you believe the evidence?
 Does it provide actionable information or results that future researchers or practitioners can build on?

-I recorded this talk this summer.
+I recorded this talk in summer 2020.
 It’s an essay rather than a paper, and it’s not a class presentation, so you can’t exactly copy the form.
 But I recommend this sort of presentation style.
 Onward!
 2020